 - Step 3: Add the onion, sausage, spinach and tomato paste.
 Using hands, gently knead the mixture until well combined.
 Let this stand in the refrigerator 30 minutes.

-- Step 4: Using a fork, gently pack the sausage mixture into the pepper halves.
+- Step 4: Using a fork, gently pack the sausage mixture into the peppers, which have simply been rinsed, dried and cut in half lengthwise.
 Press chunks of fresh mozzarella here and there into the sausage mixture.

 - Step 5: In the skillet, heat ¼ cup olive oil until shimmering.
 Add the stuffed peppers, filling side down, and cook over medium high heat until well-browned, about 4 minutes.